-In addition to the conduct set forth below, LMC specifically deems as just cause for disciplinary action up to and including non-reappointment, discharge, dismissal, suspension, expulsion, termination, and/or legal action for:
+In addition to the conduct set forth below, LMC specifically deems as just cause for disciplinary action up to and including non-reappointment, discharge, dismissal, suspension, expulsion, termination and/or legal action for:

 - 1. Violation of copyright, patent, license agreement, or contract. - Interference with the intended use of technology resources by denial of service attacks or other hacking activities. - 3.
-Any attempt to gain unauthorized access to information. - Any unauthorized invasion (or attempted invasion) of the privacy of others.

-The following activities are prohibited using LMC's technology resources:

-- 1. Violating any federal, state, local, or common law, or statute. - Violating any libel or slander laws. - Installing institutionally owned software on personally owned computer(s) unless the institution's software agreement with the licensor permits such use. - 4.
-Sharing account numbers or passwords with someone else. - Publicly disclosing or violating the privacy of an individual by sharing personal, confidential or private information such as home addresses, phone numbers, student id's, etc. - Communicating a false identity or that they are representing someone else. - Using any college network or other communications system to obtain or to disseminate pornography. - Using technology for private business, or product advertisement or political lobbying. - Seeking to gain unauthorized access to computing resources or data
+Any attempt to gain unauthorized access to information. - Any unauthorized invasion (or attempted invasion) of the privacy of others. - The following activities are prohibited using LMC's technology resources: - a.
+Violating any federal, state, local, or common law, or statute. - b.
+Violating any libel or slander laws. - Installing institutionally owned software on personally owned computer(s) unless the institution's software agreement with the licensor permits such use. - d.
+Sharing account numbers or passwords with someone else. - Publicly disclosing or violating the privacy of an individual by sharing personal, confidential or private information such as home addresses, phone numbers, student IDs, etc. - Communicating a false identity or that they are representing someone else. - Using any college network or other communications system to obtain or to disseminate pornography. - h.
+Using technology for private business, or product advertisement or political lobbying.

-- Loading software on College owned computers unless approved by Information Technologies. - 11.
-Using College owned facilities in violation of current copyright laws, such as copying software for which one is not the registered owner, or by providing copies of copyright protected software to others. - 12.
-Engaging in activities that damage or disrupt hardware, software, or communications, such as virus creation and propagation, wasting system resources, and overloading the network with excessive data requests. - Transmitting or making accessible offensive, annoying, or harassing material, such as broadcasting unsolicited messages (SPAM) or sending mass emails. - 14.
-Intentionally accessing or damaging systems or information or using any system for illegal activities. - 15.
-Attaching any computer or network device that is not owned by Lake Michigan College to the Lake Michigan College wired Ethernet infrastructure. - 16.
+- Seeking to gain unauthorized access to computing resources or data - Change an official record using the identity of someone else in an unauthorized manner. - k.
+Loading software on College owned computers unless approved by Information Technologies. - Using peer to peer networking, illegal downloading, or other means to violate copyright laws through the sharing copyright restricted material. - m.
+Using College technology resources to violate copyright laws, such as copying software for which one is not the registered owner, or by illegally distributing or consuming copyright protected software or digital content. - n.
+Engaging in activities that damage or disrupt hardware, software, or communications, such as virus creation and propagation, wasting system resources, and overloading the network with excessive data requests. - Transmitting or making accessible offensive, annoying, or harassing material, such as broadcasting unsolicited messages (SPAM) or sending mass emails. - Intentionally accessing or damaging systems or information or using any system for illegal activities. - q.
+Attaching any computer or network device that is not owned by Lake Michigan College to the Lake Michigan College wired Ethernet infrastructure. - r.
 Enabling or otherwise implementing any wireless radio equipment which interferes or has the potential to interfere with the College's existing IEEE 802.11 wireless network. - Implementing any wireless networking equipment or application for the purpose of relaying or retransmitting any LMC data network communication.